Oceans77/Moriarty-Project/README.md

 # Sending Sms
 ![](images/4.png)
-* It is necessery to have an amazon aws account otherwise sms won't be sent.
+* It is necessary to have an amazon aws account otherwise sms won't be sent.

 # Note
 * Please don't use your real gmail account open a fake account and don't add your phone number for better usage of the tool.